Shippable/docs/sources/ci/trigger-job.md

 #Triggering your CI

 To run your CI build, you will first need to [enable your repository for CI](enable-project/).
-Once enabled, CI is triggered for your project in one of four ways.
+Once enabled, CI is triggered for your project in one of five ways.

 -  A change is committed to your repository in your source control.
+Commits will trigger the branch updated.

 -  A pull request is opened for a branch.